Temperate Rainforest Ecology

 - A student with a grasp of the basic material will have no problem creating a poster to promote this relationship.

-Ancient Forests of the Pacific Northwest, Elliot A. Norse, Island Press, 1989
+Ancient Forests of the Pacific Northwest by Elliot A. Norse, Island Press, 1989

 VocabularyCanopy, Commensal, Conifer, Decomposer, Epiphyte, Fog Drip, Forest Floor, Lichen, Litterfall, Mutualistic, Nurse Log, Nutrient Cycling, Parasitic, Predatory, Understory.